 What we will be covering in this annuity review:

-In this review, we will be covering the following details on the Pacific Life Core Protect Advantage Variable annuity:
+In this annuity review, we will be going over the following details regarding the Gainbridge Multi-Year Guarantee (MYGA) Annuity:

 - Product type

 - Current rates

 Annuities can be complex.
 That’s where having an Annuity Investigator who loves math comes in.